japila-books/spark-sql-internals/docs/new-and-noteworthy/datasource-v2.md

 * [SessionConfigSupport](../connector/SessionConfigSupport.md)
 * [InputPartition](../connector/InputPartition.md)

-DataSource V2 was tracked under [SPARK-15689 DataSource V2](https://issues.apache.org/jira/browse/SPARK-15689) and was marked as fixed in Apache Spark 2.3.0.
+DataSource V2 was tracked under [SPARK-15689 DataSource V2](https://issues.apache.org/jira/browse/SPARK-15689) and was marked as fixed in Spark 2.3.0.
+This was subsequently rewamped alongside [Catalog Plugin API and Multi-Catalog Support](catalog-plugin-api-and-multi-catalog-support.md) and released in Spark 3.0.0 (which could've safely been referred to as **DataSource V3**).

 ## Query Planning and Execution